Water droplets on grass web banner

 Storm overflows usually work automatically due to the force of gravity.
 When the sewer, pumping station, or treatment facility reaches its limit or fills up, the overflow is triggered.
 However, in a few specific places, we use pumps to raise the flow and manage the release of excess water.

-The storm overflows are permitted to discharge into the environment by the Environment Agency.
+The storm overflows are permitted to discharge into the environment by the Environment Agency during rainfall or snow.

-To see how storm overflows work – watch this video.
+To see how storm overflows work – watch our storm overflow video (opens new window).

 Outfalls from storm overflows are the pipes where these spills physically enter waterways or the sea.